pqcsig1/sec_vibecode_RAG/README.md

 - Admin tab: vector store metrics, audit log tail, tool utilities

 ## Model switching
-- Default: `qwen3:8b`
+- Supported models: `qwen3:8b` and `qwen3:1.7b` (both can be installed)
+- You can set a comma-separated preference list in `.env`, the app will try them in order:
-- CPU-friendly: `qwen3:1.7b`
+  - Example: `OLLAMA_MODEL=qwen3:8b,qwen3:1.7b`
-Update `.env` and restart the app after switching models.
+Update `.env` and restart the app after changing models.

 ## Roadmap
 - Optional Hugging Face Spaces support (provider switch or proxy)